• Skip to primary navigation

 They have a good dill flavor, crunch, and work perfectly for those of us who want our sandwich to include a taste of pickle with every bite.

-Put them in a vegan banh mi sandwich, add them to vegan potato salad along with a splash of pickle juice, and use them as a topping on chili dog pizza.
+Put them in a vegan banh mi sandwich, spoon them into vegan chickpea salad, use them in vegan dill pickle dip, or add them to vegan potato salad along with a splash of pickle juice.

 While I often make hashbrowns from scratch on the weekends, sometimes I want the delicious crispy crunch of hashbrowns without having to clean the food processor afterwards.